Inflation (2025): Models

 \subsection{Pioneering Models}

-The paradigm of the inflationary Universe was proposed in~\cite{Guth:1980zm}, where it was pointed out that an early period of (near-)exponential expansion, in addition to resolving the horizon and flatness problems of conventional Big-Bang cosmology as discussed above (the possibility of a de Sitter phase in the early history of the Universe was also proposed in the non-minimal gravity model of~\cite{Starobinsky:1980te}, with the motivation of avoiding an initial singularity), would also dilute the prior abundance of any unseen heavy, (meta-)stable particles, as exemplified by monopoles in grand unified theories (GUTs; see Chap.
-93, ``Grand Unified Theories'' review).
-The original proposal was that this inflationary expansion took place while the Universe was in a metastable state (a similar suggestion was made in~\cite{Kazanas:1980tx,Sato:1980yn}, where in~\cite{Kazanas:1980tx} it was also pointed out that such a mechanism could address the horizon problem) and was terminated by a first-order transition due to tunnelling though a potential barrier.
-However, it was recognized already in~\cite{Guth:1980zm} that this `old inflation' scenario would need modification if the transition to the post-inflationary Universe were to be completed smoothly without generating unacceptable inhomogeneities.
+The paradigm of the inflationary Universe was proposed in Ref.~\cite{Guth:1980zm}, where it was pointed out that an early period of (near-)exponential expansion, in addition to resolving the horizon and flatness problems of conventional Big-Bang cosmology as discussed above, would also dilute the prior abundance of any unseen heavy, (meta-)stable particles, as exemplified by monopoles in grand unified theories (GUTs; see Chap.~\ref{guts}, ``Grand Unified Theories'' review).
+The possibility of a de Sitter phase in the early history of the Universe was also proposed in the non-minimal gravity model of Ref.~\cite{Starobinsky:1980te}, with the motivation of avoiding an initial singularity.
+The original proposal in Ref.~\cite{Guth:1980zm} was that this inflationary expansion took place while the Universe was in a metastable state (a similar suggestion was made in Refs.~\cite{Kazanas:1980tx,Sato:1980yn}, where in Ref.~\cite{Kazanas:1980tx} it was also pointed out that such a mechanism could address the horizon problem) and was terminated by a first-order transition due to tunneling though a potential barrier.
+However, it was recognized already in Ref.~\cite{Guth:1980zm} that this `old inflation' scenario would need modification if the transition to the post-inflationary Universe were to be completed smoothly without generating unacceptable inhomogeneities.

-This `graceful exit' problem was addressed in the `new inflation' model of~\cite{Linde:1981mu} (see also~\cite{Albrecht:1982wi} and footnote [39] of~\cite{Guth:1980zm}), which studied models based on an SU(5) GUT with an effective potential of the Coleman-Weinberg type (i.e., dominated by radiative corrections), in which inflation could occur during the roll-down from the local maximum of the potential towards a global minimum.
-However, it was realized that the Universe would evolve to a different minimum from the Standard Model~\cite{Billoire:1981fw,*Breit:1983pp}, and it was also recognized that density fluctuations would necessarily be too large~\cite{Press:1980zz,*Hawking:1982cz,*Starobinsky:1982ee,*Guth:1982ec}, since they were related to the GUT coupling strength.
+This `graceful exit' problem was addressed in the `new inflation' model of Ref.~\cite{Linde:1981mu} (see also Ref.~\cite{Albrecht:1982wi} and footnote [39] of Ref.~\cite{Guth:1980zm}), which studied models based on an SU(5) GUT with an effective potential of the Coleman-Weinberg type ({\textit{i.e.}}, dominated by radiative corrections), in which inflation could occur during the roll-down from the local maximum of the potential towards a global minimum.
+However, it was realized that the Universe would evolve to a different minimum from the Standard Model\cite{Billoire:1981fw,*Breit:1983pp}, and it was also recognized that density fluctuations would necessarily be too large~\cite{Press:1980zz,*Hawking:1982cz,*Starobinsky:1982ee,*Guth:1982ec}, since they are related to the GUT coupling strength.